Kalina Stadium

 Kalina Stadium is a tennis stadium in Kalina Mumbai, India.
 It has a centre court, six match courts and six warm-up courts.
 The stadium is a joint venture of Government of Maharashtra, the All India Tennis Association (AITA) and Mumbai University.
-As city lacks in proper infrastructure of tennis despite of having many facilities then Chief Minister of Maharashtra Vilasrao Deshmukh agreed to construct this state-of-the-art stadium for tennis.
+As the city lacks proper infrastructure for tennis, despite having many facilities, then Chief Minister of Maharashtra Vilasrao Deshmukh agreed to construct this state-of-the-art stadium for tennis.
 The stadium is home of Mumbai Tennis Masters which plays in Champions Tennis League.